nix-community/fenix/README.md

 ## The `latest` profile

-The `latest` profile is contains all components from the `complete` but not from necessarily the same date.
+The `latest` profile is a custom profile that contains all the components from the `complete` profile but not from necessarily the same date.
 Components from this profile are more bleeding edge, but there is also a larger chance of incompatibility.